Kri4evskiy/Portfolio/tracker/README.md

 1. Add functionality with localStorage

-2. Fix small bugs in table

-3. Add highlights to active lines (CSS)
+2. Add highlights to active lines (CSS)

-4. Clean code with using DRY principles
+3. Clean code with using DRY principles

-5. Uninstall node-sass package

-6. Optimization (useCallback, WebPack)
+4. Optimization (useCallback, WebPack)